-Root™ is a collaborative effort primarily between AJ, Brian, John, & Josh .
-Currently we manage a number of projects (or "working groups", if you will) and we are in the process of forming The Root Company in order to to make our efforts sustainable in the long term.
+Root™ is a collaborative effort primarily between AJ, Ryan, John, & Josh .
+Currently we manage a number of projects (or "working groups", if you will) and we do so under the umbrella of The Root Group, LLC in order to make our efforts sustainable in the long term.
 The projects for which we manage the brand and user experience under the umbrella of Root include (but are not limited to):

 We use the Greenlock brand for a number of products and services surrounding automated TLS, including the issuance of SSL certificates for HTTPS via the ACME protocol (better known by the brand name Let’s Encrypt), also including SMTPS, STARTTLS, and other encryption protocols.